Well… getting better, anyway. Mega Man looks like a grizzled old cop, but other than that, pretty solid.

 Fantastic cover art, yet again, for the Famicom version.

 RELEASE DATE: June 1989

-*I have also vanquished Mega Man 2a couple times on the Mega Man Anniversary Collection for the Gamecube, and apparently, “Normal” difficulty on the Collection is actually “Difficult.”
-This would explain why Mega Man 2 on the Nintendo seemed incredibly easy to me.
+*I have also vanquished Mega Man 2 on the Mega Man Anniversary Collection for the Gamecube, and apparently, “Normal” difficulty on the Collection is actually “Difficult.”
+This would explain why Mega Man 2 on the NES seemed incredibly easy to me.
 The more you know!

 I should mention the intro cinema, as it’s one of the greatest video game intros of all time.
 A city at night, covered in oppressive black.
 One tall building stands out in the foreground, while the history of Mega Man, Dr. Light, and Dr. Wily is told via text below.
 A slow lullaby plays softly in the background.
 Suddenly, the camera scrolls up the tall building, and the music changes to a questioning tone.
 The camera reaches the top, the music explodes into a mission statement, and there’s Mega Man, helmet off, black hair blowing in the wind, and a ever-determined visage.
 How could anyone resist Mega Man 2 after such a build-up?

 In Mega Man 2, eight Robot Masters await to bring about your demise: Metal Man, Flash Man, Quick Man, Wood Man, Air Man, Crash Man, Bubble Man, and Heat Man.
 The order in which I listed them is the particular order in which I beat them, but like the original, there’s no set standard.
 If you’re Mega enough, you could beat them in any particular order.